elementor/elementor-developers-docs/src/widgets/widget-categories.md

 ## Creating New Categories

-Elementor allows developers to add new widget Categories to group their own custom widgets.
-Registering a new widget category is done using `elementor/elements/categories_registered` action.
+Elementor allows developers to add new widget categories in which to group their own custom widgets.
+Registering a new widget category is done using the `elementor/elements/categories_registered` action.

-Note that when creating a new category, you need to supply the category name/slug, category title/label and the category icon.
+Note: When creating a new category, you need to supply the category name/slug, category title/label and the category icon.

 ```php
 function add_elementor_widget_categories( $elements_manager ) {